qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 # GPG Commit Signatures

-Gitea will verify GPG commit signatures in the provided tree by checking if the commits are signed by a key within the Gitea database, or if the commit matches the default key for Git.
+RIA Hub will verify GPG commit signatures in the provided tree by checking if the commits are signed by a key within the RIA Hub database, or if the commit matches the default key for Git.

 Keys are not checked to determine if they have expired or revoked.